 Christine Rogador is a full-time traveler, travel writer and web publisher who manages several travel websites.
-She’s lived in four continents, including the Caribbean (check out her adventures at Exploring Caribbean.)
+She’s lived in four continents, including the Caribbean.
 Here, she shares the inside scoop on visiting St. Barts.

 You’ve probably heard of this chichi Caribbean island many times from celebrity gossip magazines or TMZ.